 Federal Loan Programs

-Federal Stafford loans are low fixed-rate student loans for undergraduate and graduate students attending college.
+Federal Direct loans are low fixed-rate student loans for undergraduate and graduate students attending college.

-Stafford loans are the most common and one of the lowest-cost ways to pay for your education.
-Stafford loans are available to students enrolled for a minimum of six credits per semester.
+Direct loans are the most common and one of the lowest-cost ways to pay for your education.
+Direct loans are available to students enrolled for a minimum of six credits per semester.

 Types of Stafford Loans

-- Subsidized Stafford Loans - Need-based.
+- Subsidized Direct Loans - Need-based.
 Interest does not accrue on the loan while you are in school at least half time or during future deferment periods because the federal government pays (subsidizes) the interest during these times.
-The interest rate is presently fixed at 6.0% subsidized.
+The interest rate is presently fixed at 3.86%.

-- Unsubsidized Stafford Loans – Not need-based.
+- Unsubsidized Direct Loans – Not need-based.
 Accrues interest immediately upon pay out (disbursal).
-The interest rate is presently fixed at 6.8% unsubsidized.
+The interest rate is presently fixed at 3.86%.

 Undergraduate Students (dependant)